Unclaimed (2013 film): Lead-up to film premiere

 After the reunion, the Toronto Star said of the man who claimed to be Robertson, "He is back in Vietnam and has no desire to leave, having fulfilled his one wish: to see his American family once more before he dies."
 The sister, Robertson-Holley, said it was "not necessary" to conduct DNA testing since she confidently identifies the man as her brother.
 Some groups of Vietnam War veterans and groups that advocate the Vietnam War POW/MIA issue questioned Robertson's identity.
 The Toronto Star reported, "The film is already generating heated debate online, along with allegations the man claiming to be Robertson is a fraud."
 Robertson-Holley's daughter (Robertson's niece) Gail Metcalf said in response, "I don't blame people.
 I think some of the vets who say that are truly trying to protect us.
 They don’t want us to be scammed and their hearts are in the right place."
 Robertson-Holley subsequently alleviated her adamant stance on DNA testing.
 Metcalf spoke for her mother, "We plan to do it when we can.
 We haven't been able to do it yet.
 In the beginning, mom's position was we don't care if people doubt.
 We're not spotlight kind of people."
-Expensive medical bills related to her parents' critical injuries was cited as a reason for delaying DNA testing.
+Expensive medical bills related to her parents' critical injuries were cited as a reason for delaying DNA testing.
 The Toronto Star said in April 2013 pressure would likely increase when the documentary screens at the GI Film Festival in May 2013.
 Metcalf said, "Of course we're more than willing.
 The bottom line is even if the DNA test came back negative, he’s still proven to be an American.
 My mother will never believe he is not her brother."